FluffLescure/mini-proj/README.md

 ### Setup

-After downloading the MinGW build, extract the contents of mingw64 to `C:\MinGW\` .
+After downloading the MinGW build, extract the contents of mingw64 to `C:\MinGW\` and add binaries to system path

 Alternatively, you can extract the contents of mingw64 to another location and change the path of the compiler in the  [`c_cpp_properties.json`](https://github.com/FluffLescure/mini-proj/blob/main/.vscode/c_cpp_properties.json) and [`tasks.json`](https://github.com/FluffLescure/mini-proj/blob/main/.vscode/tasks.json) files.